skilion/skilion.github.io/content/about.md

 title: "About Me"
 ---

-As a child, I've always loved taking apart toys to understand their inner mechanics.

-When my first computer arrived, I was excited to apply the same curiosity.
-However, I soon realized that it was much more complex than I had anticipated.
-So, I started a lifelong journey to learn more.
+As a child, I loved taking toys apart to understand how they worked.
+When my first computer arrived, I was excited to apply that same curiosity.
+However, I soon realized that it was far more complex than I had anticipated.
+That's when I started a lifelong journey to learn more.

-Computers have changed a lot since then, but I never lost the appetite to learn.
-Technology keeps evolving, new things come out every year, there is no chance to get bored of it.
+Computers have changed enormously since then, but my appetite for learning never faded.
+Technology keeps evolving, and new innovations arrive every year, there is no chance to get bored of it.

-## Work

-- I work at [Meta](http://meta.com/) on WhatsApp Integrity.
-- I have worked at [Sports Analytics](https://fantaculo.it/) building web-scraping systems for fantasy football data.
-- I have worked at [BlockScholes](https://www.blockscholes.com/) developing realtime crypto market indices.
-- I have worked at [BNP Paribas](https://www.bnpparibas.co.uk/) maintaining a back-office system for credit default swaps.
-- I have worked at [Bloomberg](https://www.bloomberg.com/) automating the calculation of market indices.
-- I hold a master degree in Software Engineering from [Politecnico di Milano](https://www.polimi.it/).

 ## Contacts